Please note that not every course listed is offered each year and that students should consult the following sources for current course offerings:

 CRIM-3403.
 Discourse and Crime

 This course introduces students to the power and impact of discourse in criminology.
 The discourses of crime will be critically analyzed through such topics as interviews, interrogations, testimony, written accounts, judicial interpretations, and media accounts.
-Prerequisite: A minimum of 75 credit hours, which includes CRIM 1013 and 1023 or CRIM 1006, or permission of the instructor.
+Prerequisite: A minimum of 75 credit hours, which includes CRIM 1013 and 1023, or permission of the instructor.

 CRIM-3503.
 Wrongful Conviction!